 Jayne Moorby, Oxley Developments, said “Every year we see youngsters grow in confidence and ability through the academy.
 The children gain an important sense of entitlement that they can achieve at a high level and an awareness of opportunities open to them in their future.
 From a business perspective, we’re investing in people who will become the future leaders of our organisation.
 The academy also enriches our local community by focusing on a campaign that the youngsters champion.
 The programme is professional, well organised and receives high level local support.
 It is a great example of the public and private sectors working together.”

 Catherine Webb, Project Coordinator at Cumbria CVS, said: “The grant from the Foundation was important in helping to lever in funding from other sources, such as BBC Children in Need and other charitable trusts.

 “The academy is designed to instil more confidence and self-belief in youngsters before they reach secondary education.
 Students are nominated by teachers.
-A typical child is one who shows early leadership potential and/or is coasting academically and, therefore, could do with a specially tailored programme to improve their engagement in learning.
-A significant proportion, came from disadvantaged backgrounds, such as low income, family breakdown, crime, drug and alcohol abuse, often with extensive social services involvement.”
+A typical child is one who shows early leadership potential and/or is coasting academically and, therefore, could do with a specially tailored programme to improve their engagement in learning.”